The EE Official Big Top 40 From Global

 The EE Official Big Top 40 from Global is a radio chart show broadcast every Sunday from 4 to 7pm on Global's Capital and Heart networks, presented by Will Manning.

 The show started on 14 June 2009, with "When Love Takes Over" by David Guetta featuring Kelly Rowland becoming the show's first number 1.
-There have been 391 number one songs as of 5 October 2025 with the current being "The Fate of Ophelia" by Taylor Swift.
+There have been 403 number one songs as of 9 August 2026 with the current being the 402nd Number 1 "Movin' to the Sun" by Hugel, Imael Angel and Ultra Naté.

 Format

 The EE Official Big Top 40 begins with a recap of the previous week's Top 10 songs, followed by a countdown of the 40 biggest songs from the last seven days.
 A recap is broadcast after every 10 songs, apart from the top 10 which is recapped after 9 songs.
 Interviews with the artists making that particular week's chart, competitions, calls with listeners and advertisements make up the remaining airtime.
 The number 1 song is announced just before 7pm.
 The week's chart is subsequently published on the Big Top 40 website after the show.

 The chart is compiled based on iTunes sales, Apple Music streams, and radio airplay from the stations that broadcast the show.
 The algorithm differs to that of the UK singles chart, which includes physical sales, as well as downloads and streaming from all sources, but does not take radio airplay into account.

 Each year is rounded off with the top 40 songs of the last 12 months, leading up to the biggest song of that year.
 It is known as the "chart of the year" that is broadcast on the last weekend of the year.

 Will Manning is the programme's current host, having taken over from Marvin Humes and Kat Shoob in January 2019.
 The show is broadcast from Global's studios in Leicester Square, London.

-In the case of the Summertime Ball and Jingle Bell Ball events, for which Capital provides backstage access, its sister network Heart continues to air the shows.
+In the case of the Summertime Ball (if held on a Sunday) and the Jingle Bell Ball, for which Capital provides backstage access, its sister network Heart continues to air the shows.